 Photo Courtesy Of: BBC

 S3 Review: The finale.
 Fast-forwarded a year after that shocking cliffhanger ending to the otherwise-unbearable S2, Merchant & Co. certainly give us the best of Brent for 75%+ of the screentime.
-Brent’s life on the road doing celebrity appearances by entire crowds of people who hate or are wildly-ambivalent to his presence – mixed in with an inability to move on from a Wernham Hogg who equally has no want of him there – is brilliant and makes for one of the funniest arcs of the series and comedy TV.
+Brent’s half-famous life on the road doing being subjugated to hell/purgatory-like celebrity appearances to entire crowds of people who hate or are wildly-ambivalent to his presence, going on blind dates with increasingly-blueberryish oompa loompas with zero personality only to be bludgeoned with nightmarishly-awkward small talk from the anthropological origins of breasts to the sugar-content of a strawberry, and tragic inability to move on from a Wernham-Hogg that has no want of him there but feels sorry for him to much to tell him to piss off is brilliant and makes for one of the funniest arcs of the series and even comedy TV all-time.
 The intellect beneath is omnipresent too, as the season analyzes the entertainment industry and dating world through the (one-of-a-kind) prism of David Brent.
-The Christmas Specials succeed in giving the U.K.-patriarch a majestic sendoff redemption arc that fixes him as a character and person – as he gets his girl, tells off Finch, delivers an emotional line in wanting to be remembered as someone who put a smile on the face of all whom he met, and finally manages to get one laugh out of the gang [when he’s trying the least for maximum irony and life-lesson].
+The Christmas Specials succeed in giving the U.K.-patriarch a majestic sendoff redemption arc that fixes him as a character and person – as he gets his girl, tells off Finch, delivers an emotional line in wanting to be remembered as someone who put a smile on the face of all whom he met, and finally manages to get that long-coveted laugh out of the gang [when he’s trying the least for maximum irony and life-lesson].
 Sadly, though, the season fails in ~everything else – if you can even call two measly episodes a season, which shouldn’t be allowed: cheating in TV-terms being so much easier to write a 2-episode arc than stretch and keep up the quality and audience attention for 22 [and it somehow even fails at that].
-The fracture of the office is downright-weird – sending Dawn and Lee off to the most random of places in Florida we’re apparently supposed to believe Dawn has daily-dreams about Tim years after leaving to an entire other continent.
-Gareth’s new managerial office [like himself as a characgter] is not weird enough for his own character; it looks exactly the same as Gervais’ office and the same one throughout the entire series.
+The fracture of the office is downright-weird – sending Dawn and Lee off to the most random of places in Florida we’re apparently supposed to believe Dawn has daily-dreams about Tim years after leaving to an entire other continent (though at least they end up together satisfyingly).
+Gareth’s new managerial office [like himself as a character] is not weird enough for his own character; it looks exactly the same as Gervais’ office and the same normal, boring one throughout the entire series.
 Finally, if it wasn’t bad enough having the worst support cast in TV history plague our screens every shot Gervais isn’t there to save the day, S3 adds another one of the worst and most aggravatingly-pointless characters I’ve ever seen on TV in Tim’s new deskmate [point of the character, obviously, but does that make her good?
 No].
-Overall, The Christmas Specials nearly-pass by the herculean efforts and comedy-gold stardom arc of Brent’s redemption and romance escapades – but one man cannot save an entire TV series wherein everything else fails, as The U.K. Office [sadly] does.
-6/10.
+Overall, The Christmas Specials pass by the herculean efforts & comedy-gold stardom arc of Brent’s redemption and catharsis of happy endings wrapping up the series’ arcs and characters with a bow and finally giving Brent the laugh from the crowd he so desperately craved [but achieves naturally by just being himself] – but it still feels shortchanged and overstuffed.
+9/10.